PierrotMetille/RE_think/README.md

 In android studio to run your app you'll need to select a configuration and a device.<br>
 - In the upper right of android studio's interface switch configuration to "main.dart".<br>
 - Then on the left of the configuration select a device where to run the app.
 It can be on an emulated android device, on a web page or on android phone wired to your computer.
 (Be sure to activate [developer mode](https://developer.android.com/studio/debug/dev-options) on the used phone.)
-- Now you can run your app on the selected device with the green play button.
+- Now you can run your app on the selected device with the green play button or with the command `flutter run`.

 ## Compile the project